Snowball Vs Avalanche: Which method is better?

 How to start a Budget

-One of the most important tasks to complete before deciding on an approach to debt freedom is to create a budget.
+One of the most important personal finance tasks to complete before deciding on an approach to debt freedom is to create a budget.
 Some budgets will have you set aside money for things you want, for this topic we will want to set aside the things you want and allocate that money toward financial freedom.

 Creating a budget helps you identify needless spending and that money can then be allocated toward your debt reduction plan.